brendanmich/dynamic-sitemap/README.md

 ## Format

-We're generating these sitemaps based on the Google standard:
+This project generates these sitemaps based on the Google standard:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>